-Adjunct Instructor, Project Coordinator, Research Association for Public Health, Department of Epidemiology and Biostatistics, Case Western Reserve University School of Medicine.
+Adjunct Instructor, Project Coordinator, Research Association for Public Health, Department of Population and Quantitative Health Sciences, Case Western Reserve University School of Medicine.

 Assistant Professor.
 M.P.H., University of Washington, 1992; M.D., University of Illinois, 1986.
 Clinical epidemiology, health services and outcomes research using large administrative and clinical datasets.
 Epidemiologic and clinical trial methodology.

 Assistant Professor of Family Medicine.
 MA Organizational Psychology, Cleveland State University, 1990.
 Ph.D.
 Health Services Research, Case Western Reserve University, 1997.
 Research interests: health promotion and health behavior change including smoking cessation, exercise, diet, weight management; patient-doctor communication; integrating quantitative and qualitative research methods; practice-based research networks; cancer prevention.